sawlani/OPOT/README.md

 At the moment it's a minimalistic data set for comparing dense optimal transport in single processor settings.
-We plan to support Octave (open source MATLAB) and GPUS in the near future.
+We plan to support Octave (open source MATLAB) and GPUs in the near future.

 We also plan to eventually expand the data set to include, in order of priority: